Prenatal Baby Development in Weeks 1-4

 Your baby growing inside of you is a miraculous process.
 Some of the most incredible prenatal baby development occurs during the first month of pregnancy.

 Egg Meets Sperm and Fertilization Occurs.
-As soon as a sperm cell penetrates the egg, fertilization occurs, usually high up in the fallopian tubes.
+As soon as a sperm cell penetrates the egg, fertilization occurs and prenatal baby development begins.
+This usually happens high up in the fallopian tubes.
 At the moment of fertilization the baby’s gender is determined (some sperm produce males, others produce females).
-Right at the start, the fertilized ovum contains a full compliment of genetic codes: twenty-three chromosomes from mom, and twenty-three from dad.
+Right at the start, the fertilized ovum contains a full compliment of genetic codes; twenty-three chromosomes from mom and twenty-three from dad.
 Occasionally, two eggs are fertilized by two sperm, resulting in fraternal twins.
 Less commonly, one egg is fertilized by one sperm and then divides in two, with identical twins as the result.

-Within three weeks, what started out as a single cell has grown to millions of cells that now begin to differentiate into three types of cells: those that will become the nervous system, skin, and hair; those that will make up the gastrointestinal tract and those that will form the circulatory, genito-urinary and musculo-skeletal systems.
+Within three weeks of prenatal baby development, what started out as a single cell has grown to millions of cells that now begin to differentiate into three types of cells: those that will become the nervous system, skin and hair; those that will make up the gastrointestinal tract, and those that will form the circulatory, genito-urinary and musculo-skeletal systems.
 By the end of the third week, a rudimentary heart tube begins to beat and circulate blood.
-You’re just beginning to feel pregnant and already the baby making is well under way.
+You’re just beginning to feel pregnant and already the prenatal baby development is well under way.